-Ice Maker Start-Up
+Ice Maker Start-Up -If Equipped

 - 1. Close all drain valves. - 2.
-Turn the water supply on. - 3.
+Turn the water supply on. - NOTE: Before turning the water supply on, assure that the water faucet filter is in place and that the water shut-off valve (typically located inside galley cabinet beneath sink) is OPEN. - 3.
 Be sure the ice bin is in place and the automatic shutoff arm is down. - 4.
 Let the refrigerator cool down to ice making temperature.
 Remember, this can take up to 24 hours. - 5.
 Let the ice maker cycle and dump the first batch of ice.